feststelltaste/software-analytics-workshop-guided/README.md

 From there, a good start are the so-called Jupyter Notebooks in `tutorial`.
 You'll be guided through some examples of Software Analytics.
 After this, I recommend that you take a tour through `cheatbooks`.
 Here you can get additional information about using the data analysis framework "pandas" to conduct data-driven software analyses.
 After this, you can try to solve some of the `exercises` that contain possible solutions for the tasks if you got stuck.

-If you look at a repository without the solution, please take a look at the [workshop repository without solutions](https://github.com/feststelltaste/software-analytics-workshop ).

-If you want to challenge yourself or your team with Software Analytics related questions, take a look at [Software Analytics Katas](https://github.com/feststelltaste/awesome-software-analytics).

-From time to time, I also give  [Software Analytics workshops via INNOQ](https://www.innoq.com/en/trainings/software-analytics/).
-You can also contact INNOQ directly if you want to have me for a [company-internal Software analytics workshop](https://www.innoq.com/en/training_inquiries/new/?training_id=110).

-You want to know more about Software Analytics?
-Please visit my info page at https://softwareanalytics.de/!

 ## Content

 You find the following content in this repository: